gvwilson/thirdbit/src/fiction/iffy/index.md

 "Well," she said out loud.
 "Let's see what we got."

-The answer turned out to be weapons, dried food that had either spoiled or mummified like the corpse, several snowsuits with boots and breathing masks
-(she puzzled over this for a bit), and a small workshop stocked with tools and spare parts that made her hands itch.
+The answer turned out to be a workbench, dried food that had either spoiled or mummified like the corpse, two silvery spacesuits complete with breathing masks (she puzzled over this for a bit), and a workbench with tools and spare parts that made her hands itch.
 She turned a laser cutter over in her hands, then pulled a tarp off something that looked like an oversized version of the sentry bots from the governor's mansion.